 - Read a special edition of The AFT Pennsylvania: PA'S PENSION PREDICAMENT

 In 2014, Pennsylvanian's governor, the entire House of Representatives and half of the state's senators will be up for re-election.
-Much rides on the outcome of the next elections.
 As a union, we must elect candidates who support adequate, equitable and sustainable state funding for schools, colleges and universities and state programs.
 Click MORE below to register to vote in Pennsylvania, Delaware and New Jersey and view the 2014 election deadlines and dates.